Donor Profile

 France maintains a high level of interest in global health and took an active part in the COVID-19 pandemic response, increasing its financial contributions to the sector, notably to the Global Fund, COVAX AMC, WHO, Unitaid, and the Pandemic Fund.

-France co-hosted the Paris Summit for a new Global Financial Pact together with India on June 22-23, 2023.
+France co-hosted the Paris Summit for a new Global Financial Pact together with India from June 22-23, 2023.
 The summit aimed to define concrete actions to support the most vulnerable countries and reform the international financial architecture to accelerate an equitable global transition towards net-zero emissions and the development of LICs.

-The Summit included a high-level steering committee and four working groups on thematic areas of:
+The summit included a high-level steering committee and four working groups on thematic areas of:

 - Fiscal space;